What is Compound (COMP)?

 TLDR

-Compound (COMP) is a decentralized finance (DeFi) protocol enabling algorithmic lending and borrowing of cryptocurrencies without intermediaries, governed by its token holders.
+Compound (COMP) is the governance token for the Compound protocol, a foundational decentralized finance (DeFi) platform that enables algorithmic lending and borrowing of cryptocurrencies.

 Deep Dive